bluepersia/FluidScale/README.md

 ### 🕵️‍♂️ Approach 2: Usage Checks

 You can have FluidScale check whether particular content uses FluidScale, and only scan that content.
+**Note:** If you're building to and loading from JSON, you can skip this approach.

 ```js
 fluidScale({ checkUsage: true });